WilliamYizima/my_wallet_flask/README.md

 first commit

 # Description
+api to integrate with a react application

 # Contains

 This application has some cool features implemented:
 - flask CLI
 - flask SQLite
 - flask SQL-Alchemy
 - Makefile -> a tool that can help like npm start and npm install packges
 - python-dotenv
 - factory-structure to flask (avoid relative improts)

 Required to implement:
 - flask migrate
+- flask auth
 # Run

 1. create a virtual env: